etrusci-org/hylandbook/README.md

 `-c, --export-current [TYPE ...]`
 One or more types of *current* export files to update each time save data changes are detected.
+If you choose `html`, an additional `current_template.html` file will be created which you can edit to your liking.
+This template will then be used to generate `current.html`.
 Default: *no export*
 Choices: `json` `txt` `html`
 Example: `-c json txt`

 `-y, --export-history [TYPE ...]`
 One or more types of *history* export files to update each time save data changes are detected.
+If you choose `html`, an additional `history_template.html` file will be created which you can edit to your liking.
+This template will then be used to generate `history.html`.
 Default: *no export*
 Choices: `json` `csv` `html`
 Example: `-y json csv`